rd-alex-alex2006hw/egg-incubator/README.md

 ###Get up and running:
 1. `$ npm install` - this will install the following packages:
-    - [cssnext](https://github.com/cssnext/cssnext) lets you write CSS4 and compiles it to CSS3. cssnext also includes [autoprefixer-core](https://github.com/postcss/autoprefixer-core) and [cssnano](https://github.com/ben-eb/cssnano) which browser vendor prefixes and minifies our CSS.
+    - [cssnext](https://github.com/cssnext/cssnext) lets you future CSS syntax and compiles it to more compatible CSS.
+It includes:
+        - [autoprefixer](https://github.com/postcss/autoprefixer-core), to adds vendor prefixer to your CSS
+        - [cssnano](https://github.com/ben-eb/cssnano) to minify, optimise and obscurify your CSS
     - [grunt](http://gruntjs.com/) is our chosen task runner
     - [grunt-contrib-concat](https://github.com/gruntjs/grunt-contrib-concat) lets us combine the content of files and jam it into one
     - [grunt-contrib-copy](https://github.com/gruntjs/grunt-contrib-copy) copies files from src to dist